My Work

 Building on Amex’s history of providing an elevated experience to fans, we brought that philosophy into the iPhone age.

-We gave tennis spectators everywhere the ability to both listen to a dedicated live digital radio broadcast and enable them to ask questions of the experts and celebrities commentating on matches and get answers live on air.
+We gave tennis spectators everywhere the ability to both listen to a dedicated live digital radio broadcast and ask questions of analysts, pro players and celebrities commentating on the matches and have them answer live on air.

 2010 Webby Honoree & One Show Interactive Awards finalist